tuancoltech/currency/README.md

 | Tests | `CurrencyListViewModelTest` with Turbine + `MainDispatcherRule` |

 ## Data & Requirements
-- `SampleCurrencyData` contains the two lists Crypto list A & Fiat list B and the fragment uses the Room data, not in-memory lists.
+- `SampleCurrencyData` contains the two lists Crypto list A & Fiat list B and the fragment receives real `CurrencyInfo` rows that were queried from Room (via `DemoViewModel`) rather than static in-memory data.
 - Search rules
   1. name starts with search term
   2. name contains "` space + search term`"